+LINE 6(a)

-LINE 6(a) Deduct interest or dividend income that is subject to taxation under RSA 77.
+Deduct interest or dividend income that is subject to taxation under RSA 77.
 Deduct the amount of the interest and dividends reported on the Interest and Dividends Tax return (Form DP-10) on this line.

-LINE 6(b) Deduct interest income resulting from investments in direct United States obligations, net of expenses, on this line.
+Deduct interest income resulting from investments in direct United States obligations, net of expenses, on this line.
+Do not include amounts already deducted on Line 6(a).